Internship in Germany Program

 Summary

-Engage in Germany in Halle (Saale) provides an opportunity to get to know Arabic and German languages and cultures.
-Through Engage in Germany’s programs, you will better understand the circumstances of refugees in Germany, as well as how they relate to the politics of Germany and the Middle East.
+Engage in Germany in Halle (Saale) provides an opportunity to get to know the Arabic and German languages and cultures.
+Through Engage in Germany’s programs, you will better understand the circumstances of refugees in Germany and how they relate to German and Middle Eastern politics.
 Participants will stay with an Arab or German host to maximize exposure to the target language and culture, which will provide them with the valuable opportunity to interact with the culture directly.
 Through our learn-and-teach approach, you will gain leadership and teaching experience.
 You will use your valuable English skills to serve the local refugees and migrant population as a volunteer.

 You will engage in discussions and projects relating to the status of refugees, all while working towards your personal goals.
 For students, this means a focus on specialization through custom projects and university credit for internship experience.
 You will make a real difference in the lives of others and your own.
 You will become a part of the Halle community, and you will join the Engage in Germany family.
 And what a big family this is, as it consists of Arab migrants, German volunteers, residents, a multicultural staff, and fellow volunteers from all around the world.

 The Internship in Germany Program offers participants a once-in-a-lifetime experience.
-It combines cultural and language immersion, personalized program material, as well as community outreach and aid.
-So far it has proved to be time and again an unforgettable experience for all those involved.
+It combines cultural and language immersion, personalized program material, and community outreach and aid.
+So far, it has proved to be, time and again, an unforgettable experience for all those involved.
 Come join the family!

 Short-term Volunteer Programs in Halle